ibf-RWTH/GA-Calibration/README.md

 ```
 Be sure the DRAGen environment is activated it should look somewhat like this:<br>
 ```
-(DRAGen)....$
+(calibration)....$
 ```
 Install required module packages:

 To install requirements
 ```
-(DRAGen)....$ pip install -r requirements.txt
+(calibration)....$ pip install -r requirements.txt
 ```

 Start Calibration:<br>
 ```
-(DRAGen)....$ python main.py
+(calibration)....$ python main.py
 ```

 ## Related Projects

-### MCRpy
+### DRAGen
 <p align="center"><img src="docs/MCRpy-logo_png.png" height="200" alt="MCRpy logo"> </img></p>

-[MCRpy](https://github.com/NEFM-TUDresden/MCRpy) (Microstructure Characterization and Reconstruction in Python) facilitates the process by employing a range of descriptors and enables the reconstruction of new microstructures.
-One key advantage of MCRpy is its extensibility, allowing the combination of various descriptors without the need for loss functions.
-Additionally, it provides flexibility in choosing optimizers to address emerging optimization problems.
+[DRAGen]((https://github.com/ibf-RWTH/DRAGen) (an enhanced version of the Discrete Representative Volume Element (RVE) Automation and Generation Framework, known as DRAGen.
+Originally devised as an approach for generating Representative Volume Elements based on a Random Sequential Addition (RSA)-Algorithm and discrete tessellation, DRAGen has undergone significant improvements to broaden its capabilities.